Europa should provide users with the web content they need either in their own language or in a language they can understand.

 Planning a new site

 - Define a method for understanding and replying to incoming communication from the site (feedback or complaints), which may be in any language.

 - Define navigation policy for languages (including splash page, if any).

-- Describe the language policy in the “About this site” section, with sound arguments defending it.
+- Describe the language choice in the “About this site” section, with a reference to the general language‑coverage page.

 - In the design phase, keep in mind that adjustments might be necessary, depending on the language.

 - Follow language-related IPG recommendations on URLs, file naming policy, site names, procedure for requesting a URL, etc.

 - When choosing the templates for your site, keep in mind all the relevant multilingual elements: keywords, metadata, characters ALT, WAI, etc.